czbiohub-sf/shrimPy/README.md

     --config-filepath path/to/config.yaml
 ```

 After data has been acquired, we can run analyses from the command line.
 All analysis calls take an input `-i` and an output `-o`, and the main analysis calls (`deskew`, `reconstruct`, `register`) use configuration files passed via a `-c` flag.

-A typical set of CLI calls to go from raw data to registerred volumes looks like:
+A typical set of CLI calls to go from raw data to registered volumes looks like:

 ```sh
 # CONVERT TO ZARR